Vandalism hits communication lines in France, but the Paris Olympics aren't affected

 Vandalism hits communication lines in France, but the Paris Olympics aren’t affected

-PARIS (AP) — The French government says multiple telecommunications lines have been hit by acts of vandalism, affecting fiber lines and fixed and mobile phone lines as cities around France are hosting events for the 2024 Paris Olympics.
+PARIS (AP) — The French government was investigating after multiple telecommunications lines were by acts of vandalism Monday, affecting fiber lines and fixed and mobile phone lines as cities around France host events for the 2024 Paris Olympics.

 Organizers for the Paris Games say their operations were not affected.
 France’s second largest telecommunications company said it had made repairs in several areas already or workarounds kept the scale of the impact low.
-Other companies were working on fixes.
+Some other providers also got things back up and running later Monday.

 The vandalism came after arson attacks hit train networks around France on Friday, hours before the Olympics opening ceremony.